Toptal is a company that values attitude over everything.

 Our culture is ambitious.
 Your teammates will push you to your limits as you push them to theirs.
 You will meet difficult roadblocks and sometimes frustration.
 You will work through challenges and take pride in your growth and impact, and that of the company you help to build.

 No problem is too hard at Toptal.
-When the existing tools weren’t good enough, we created entirely new programming languages and frameworks.
+When the existing tools for running a hyper-growth business weren’t good enough, we created entirely new programming languages and frameworks.
 When we needed new solutions, we released large-scale open source projects.
 When we needed to scale while maintaining an incredibly high bar for quality, we created world-class operational and screening processes.
 And we’ve shattered records set by every other company in our space along the way.
-We’ve achieved all of this not because of our hard skills, but because of the cultural values and attitude we embrace
+We’ve achieved all of this not because of our hard skills, but because of the cultural values and attitude we embrace.

 If these cultural values resonate with you, welcome to Toptal.